cpinitiative/usaco-guide/content/4_Silver/Intro_Sorting.md

 id: intro-sorting
 title: "Introduction to Sorting"
 author: Siyong Huang, Michael Cao, Nathan Chen
-description: Introduces sorting, binary search on a sorted array, coordinate compression.
+description: Introduces sorting and binary searching on a sorted array.
 ---

 **Sorting** is exactly what it sounds like: arranging items in some particular order.